Auxdibot/auxdibot-website/Documentation/suggestions.md

 ### Suggestions Channel

 Administrators or members with permission can set the channel where suggestions are output to by running the command `/suggestions channel [channel]`.
-When a user creates a suggestion using the `/suggestions create (suggestion)` command, their suggestion will be output to the suggestions channel for your members to vote on.
+When a user creates a suggestion using the `/suggest (suggestion)` or `/suggestions create (suggestion)` commands, their suggestion will be output to the suggestions channel for your members to vote on.

 <p class="image">
 <img alt="An updated suggestion" src="/docs/_assets/suggestion_message.png" width=450/>